Beginner answer

 Kaspa is 10 BPSLiveKaspa is in the Crescendo-era 10 BPS network.

-DAGKnight is current mainnet consensusResearchDAGKnight is future consensus research and implementation work, not current mainnet behavior.
+DAGKnight is current mainnet consensusResearchDAGKnight is future consensus research and implementation work.
+Current mainnet uses GHOSTDAG.

 Read next